 - Career Assistants: These upper class students help all students with FWT placements and logistics.
 Career Assistants are selected and supervised by the Field Work Term & Career Development Office.

 - House Chairs: Two House Chairs for each house work collaboratively to foster community development and cooperative living.
-They also work to enrich the residential community through collaborative work with Student Life, Campus Safety, Health/Psych Services, Facilities and Dining Services.
+They also work to enrich the residential community through collaborative work with Student Life, Campus Safety, Health/Psych Services, Buildings and Grounds, and Dining Services.
 House Chairs are selected and supervised by the Office of Student Life.
 Several House Chairs from each street sit on a House Chair Advisory Committee and serve as leaders within the House Chair body.

 - House Reps: Two house reps are selected by the house each year to work, in partnership with Student Life, on community action initiatives and environmental awareness and activism.
 The reps coordinate programs and work with the house to support campus wide projects.